IEEE ITW 2015 Jeju logo

 Achievable Rate Regions for Asynchronous Slepian-Wolf Coding Systems

-Tetsunao Matsuta (Saitama University, Japan); Tomohiko Uyematsu (Tokyo Institute of Technology, Japan)
+Tetsunao Matsuta (Saitama University, Japan); Tomohiko Uyematsu (Institute of Science Tokyo, Japan)

 Thu, 10 15 16:10 - 17:50